ptamrakar/Particle-Photon-IFTTT-Thing-IF-Thing-/README.md

-# Water-Softner-Salt-Detector-
+# IF- Thing-
-This project uses the Particle Photon with few other component along with IFTTT to create a system which detects low salt levels for water softner and notifies user through notificiation on their phone
+This project uses the Particle Photon with few other component along with IFTTT to create a system which can be used for a varity of things and notifications and actions.